minprog/prog-project/20 Reference/15 Team Meetings/10 Daily Standup.md

 ### Week 2

 Show your progress from last week.
 Then, take an hour or so to create a basic style guide with your team!
-Find style guides on the internet, specifically for your platform, and then write your own based on the ideas from those guides.
-Add the style guide to your repo as `STYLEGUIDE.md`.
+Find style guides on the internet, specifically for your platform (google "d3 style guide", "javascript style guide"), and then write your own guide based on the ideas from those guides.
+Then put in your style guide:

+- 10 (or so) basic rules that any code in your repository should follow
+- a couple of links to style guides on the web, for each explaining what part of those guides your code will adhere to

+Add the style guide to your own repo as `STYLE.md`.
+Everyone is allowed to choose their own style rules, as long as they are reasonably in line with what "professionals" do.

 ### Week 3